ibm-cloud-docs/vpc/cn-planning.md

       * Use a clear naming convention to organize and connect the IP addresses to their respective instances.
 For example, you might use a naming convention that includes the role or location of each instance, helping you easily identify and manage them.
    * When you configure static IP addresses for network interfaces in a guest OS:
       * Make sure that the IP address of each interface is in the address range of one of the cluster network `subnet_prefixes`.
 Addresses outside these ranges can't receive packets.
-      * If a static IP address does not match the interface's primary or secondary reserved IPs, you must create a VPC routing table to redirect traffic to one of the reserved IPs.
+      * If a static IP address does not match the interface's primary or secondary reserved IP addresses, you must create a VPC routing table to redirect traffic to one of the reserved IP addresses.
       * Additionally, you must set `allow_ip_spoofing` to `true` on the associated cluster network interface.
 This action uses the static IP as the source address for the outbound traffic flow.

 ## Cluster network supported regions and zones